 6. Why does Google My Business matter?
 What does it have to do with SEO for my website?

 RE: Google My Business is the number one step for local SEO.
 Once Google has verified your business as real, you have the opportunity to appear in what’s called the Google Map results.
 The respective section in Google populates the nearest search results for a particular service.
+If you want to get more information on marketing then make sure to visit this website for assistance.

 7. Should I hire someone to do my SEO?